jbdoumenjou/time/README.md

 Time
 ====

-A simple JS library for manipulating time
+A simple JS library for time manipulation.

 Tests
 ====